Clear Search

 This is the first blog in BCRF’s three-part series, Thrivership After Breast Cancer.
 BCRF is exploring the nuances and realities of breast cancer survivorship: the emotional and physical challenges of the disease, the lingering effects of treatment, the latest in research to improve thrivers’ quality of life, and more.
 Read part two and part three.

-Thanks to early detection strategies and better, targeted treatments, deaths from breast cancer have declined by 42 percent over the last 30 years.
+Thanks to early detection strategies and better, targeted treatments, deaths from breast cancer have declined by 44 percent between 1989 and 2022.
 This means there are more people living with, living through, and living beyond breast cancer—and navigating what we call “survivorship,” which means different things to different people and is an important aspect of breast cancer care.

 So, what is survivorship?
 To some it means having no signs of breast cancer following treatment.
 To others, it starts at diagnosis and continues into long-term treatment to decrease the risk of recurrence and metastasis.
 Still others consider it living with metastatic breast cancer.